 —Edward Bernays, father of modern advertising, public relations, and propaganda, in a book published in 1928.

 So now we get back to the Twitter connection.
-Twitter, Facebook (Meta), Instagram, YouTube, TikTok… all of these platforms have two interesting properties: (1) they are the vehicles that give hidden agents the means to engage in rapid covert memetic injection — i.e., originating ideas into the public (sub-)consciousness — and (2) the operators of these platforms, using their internal time-stamped databases, have a unique vantage point for determining—for their own ends—WHO and WHEN and WHERE a particular idea or (counter-) narrative was first injected into the public (sub-)consciousness.
+Twitter, Facebook (Meta), Instagram, YouTube, TikTok… all of these platforms have two interesting properties: (1) they are the vehicles that give hidden agents the means to engage in rapid covert memetic injection — i.e., originating ideas into the public (sub-)consciousness — and (2) the operators of these platforms, using their internal time-stamped databases, have a unique vantage point for determining—for their own ends—WHO and WHEN and WHERE originated a particular idea or (counter-) narrative and first injected into the public (sub-)consciousness.

 That is, these tech companies (or more pointedly, the shadow operators behind them) can use these platforms both offensively and defensively.

-By exploiting things like shadow-banning, down-ranking, demonetizing or outright censorship in their algorithms, those who are using these platforms for social engineering can snuff out the early embers of dissent—shut down narrative-busting counter information wherever it starts to gain strength to maintain their chokehold over the narrative.
+By exploiting things like shadow-banning, down-ranking, demonetizing or outright censorship in their algorithms, those who are using these platforms for social engineering can snuff out the early embers of dissent—shut down narrative-busting counter information wherever it starts to gain strength in order to maintain their chokehold over the narrative.